Merzasphor/MWSE/docs/source/lua/type/niPick.rst

     The array of pick records obtained by the last call to PickObjects.

 `returnColor`_ (`boolean`_)
-    If true, a vertex color value is returned for the point of intersection of triangles intersected during the picking operation.
-This color is not the final triangle color at that point; only source vertex colors are used.
-Lighting, texturing, and specular effects are ignored.
+    If true, a vertex color value is returned for the point of intersection of triangles during picking.

 `returnNormal`_ (`boolean`_)
-    If true, a unit-length normal is returned for the point of intersection of triangles intersected during the picking operation.
+    If true, a unit-length normal is returned for the point of intersection of triangles intersected during the picking.

 `returnSmoothNormal`_ (`boolean`_)
-    If true and if vertex normals exist, then a unit-length normal vector is interpolated from the vertex normals and returned.
-Otherwise, the returned normal vector is the unitized facet normal for the intersected triangle.
+    If true and if vertex normals exist, then a unit-length normal vector is interpolated from the vertex normals and returned during the picking operation.

 `returnTexture`_ (`boolean`_)
-    If true, texture coordinates are returned for the point of intersection of triangles intersected during the picking operation.
+    If true, texture coordinates are returned for the point of intersection of triangles during the picking operation.

 `root`_ (`niPickType`_)
     The root pick type for the object.